AmarisAI/incubator-superset/CONTRIBUTING.md

     python setup.py build_sphinx

 ## CSS Themes
-As part of the npm build process, CSS for Superset is compiled from `Less`, a dynamic stylesheet language.
+As part of the npm build process, CSS for Amarisset is compiled from `Less`, a dynamic stylesheet language.

-It's possible to customize or add your own theme to Superset, either by overriding CSS rules or preferably by modifying the Less variables or files in `assets/stylesheets/less/`.
+It's possible to customize or add your own theme to Amarisset, either by overriding CSS rules or preferably by modifying the Less variables or files in `assets/stylesheets/less/`.

-The `variables.less` and `bootswatch.less` files that ship with Superset are derived from [Bootswatch](https://bootswatch.com) and thus extend Bootstrap.
+The `variables.less` and `bootswatch.less` files that ship with Amarisset are derived from [Bootswatch](https://bootswatch.com) and thus extend Bootstrap.
 Modify variables in these files directly, or swap them out entirely with the equivalent files from other Bootswatch (themes)[https://github.com/thomaspark/bootswatch.git]

 ## Translations

-We use [Babel](http://babel.pocoo.org/en/latest/) to translate Superset.
+We use [Babel](http://babel.pocoo.org/en/latest/) to translate Amarisset.
 The key is to instrument the strings that need translation using `from flask_babel import lazy_gettext as _`.
 Once this is imported in a module, all you have to do is to `_("Wrap your strings")` using the